ioannisrpt/FamaFrench2015FF5/README.md

 I extract all data necessary to construct Book-to-Market, Operating Profitability and Investability variable as described in the paper from Compustat.
 The only filter I use is that items must be reported in USD.
 Then I proceed to define the aforementioned variables and merge them with market equity data from CRSP.
-In the last part of the script "do_last_traded" I augment the final dataset with the last June dates for which a security is traded.
-This step is necessary for the PortSort class to work properly.

 # FamaFrench2015FF5.py
 I subset the data to include only common ordinary shares (SHRCD = 10, 11) that trade in NYSE, AMEX and NASDAQ (EXCHCD = 1, 2, 3) after June 1963.
 Then I proceed to construct the factors using the methods of PortSort.
-Check https://github.com/ioannisrpt/PortSort for more details.
+Check https://github.com/ioannisrpt/portsort for more details.